 New York Strip

-Try this delicious Natural Angus NY Strip in garlic & rosemary butter with mushrooms and asparagus.
-This recipe calls for searing and finishing in the oven, but try sous vide for an exceptionally consistent New York Strip.
+Try this delicious Natural Angus New York strip in garlic and rosemary butter with mushrooms and asparagus.
+This recipe calls for searing and finishing in the oven, but try sous vide for an exceptionally consistent New York strip.

 How to Air Fry Steak